 However, if you’re planning to expand your horizons with Vienna day trips, many destinations are waiting for you to be discovered.

 And we have compiled a list of the best day trips from Vienna.
-Hence, lists to help you narrow down your options and help you choose to make the most out of your Austrian getaway.
+Hence, lists to help you narrow down your options.
+Therefore, help you choose to make the most out of your Austrian getaway.

 So here are Best Day Trips from Vienna including:

 When spending one week in Vienna, there’s so much more you can explore in the city itself and its surroundings.